grafana/mimir/docs/sources/architecture/distributor.md

 - Each exemplar has a timestamp and at least one non-empty label name and value pair.
 - Each exemplar has no more than 128 labels.

-> **Note:** For each tenant, you can override the validation checks by modifying the overrides section of the runtime configuration.
+> **Note:** For each tenant, you can override the validation checks by modifying the [overrides section]({{< relref "../configuration/about-grafana-mimir-arguments.md" >}}) of the runtime configuration.

 ## Rate limiting

 The distributor includes a built-in rate limiter that it applies to each tenant.
 The rate limit is the maximum ingestion rate for each tenant across the Grafana Mimir cluster.
 If the rate exceeds the maximum number of samples per second, the distributor drops the request and returns an HTTP 429 response code.

-The local rate limiter for each distributor uses `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas.
+Internally, the local rate limiter for each distributor uses `ingestion rate limit / N`, where `N` is the number of healthy distributor replicas.
 The distributor automatically adjusts the ingester rate limit if the number of replicas change.
 Because the rate limit is implemented using a per-distributor local rate limiter, the ingestion rate limit requires that write requests are [evenly distributed across the pool of distributors]({{< relref "#load-balancing-across-distributors" >}}).